evark/cbp-halmx/README.md

 # cbp-halmx
-STM32 HALMX projects using Code::Blocks IDE or Arduino IDE
+Code::Blocks project for developing applications for STM32 MCUs using HALMX and GCC